searching-sancaras-ISMIR22/in_search_of_sancaras/README.md

 ### 1. Results Explorer
 You can explore all results presented in the paper, and more, using the Google Colab notebook  [here](https://colab.research.google.com/drive/115wznvNTr0cdaKN3EBWuCJMz3n-A7P-J?usp=sharing).
 This includes pitch plots and audio corresponding to the pattern groups returned for a selection of Carnatic performances in the [Saraga Dataset](https://mtg.github.io/saraga/).

+The pitch plots corresponding to the paper results are also available in `ouput/for_paper/pitch_plots/`.

 ### 2. Data
 All datasets and models presented in the paper are made available...
 | **Data**                     | **Description**                                                     | **Location**                                |